rydmike/rydmike.github.io/blog_flutter_linting.md

     #
     # https://dart-lang.github.io/linter/lints/parameter_assignments.html
     #
     # Treat assigning new values to a parameter as a warning.
-I would almost like to set this
+We would almost like to set this
     # to an error.
 However, this warning rule or even more so if set to an error, can sometimes
     # be a bit problematic you include other code directly that does it a lot.
     # It does however, make code safer when this cannot be done without involving